How is womb cancer treated?

 Surgery is the most common way to treat womb cancer.
 The aim of the surgery is to remove all the tumour.

 Your doctor will discuss if surgery is suitable for you.
-It will depend on the type and size of the cancer and if it has spread or not.
+It will depend on the type and size of the cancer and if it has spread.

 The most common type of surgery is the removal of the womb, the ovaries and the fallopian tubes.
 This is called a total hysterectomy with bilateral salpingo-oophorectomy.
 Sometimes the lymph nodes are also removed.
 Read more about surgery for womb cancer.